ruthorekogbe/leadautomation/README.md

 The cool thing is once you set it up, you just add new companies to your sheet and the AI agent handles everything else automatically!

-If you want to customize it further, you can add more AI tools like persona identification, or connect it to your CRM or outreach tools.
+To customize it further, you can add more AI tools like persona identification, or connect it to your CRM or outreach tools.